Designed to Earn the Energy Star

 For additional information about LCPS efforts on efficient and effective oversight of public resources and energy usage, visit the LCPS Energy and Environment webpage.
 For a list of the certified LCPS buildings and the years they have been recognized by the EPA as having performed in the top 25 percent when compared to similar buildings, visit the LCPS Energy and Environment webpage, ENERGY STAR Buildings.

-Melissa Tello - Design Supervisor and Architect
+Melissa Tello - Assistant Director, Design

 Kathleen Devens - Architectural Coordinator